 #7 Dinner Tip SZENE Lokal: Burgers & Veggie-friendly

 Last but not least, we have a particularly tasty tip for you to go for dinner, the trendy bar and restaurant.
 Located just a short walk away from the “Gurken” and the Salzburg Festival Hall, we found the Szene Salzburg (theatre and performance art location) with the connected restaurant SZENE Lokal on the Anton Neumayr Platz.
 Burgers have been served here since the 1950s, initially to fill the hungry bellies of US soldiers after World War II.
 The name of the restaurant changed over the years, but the tradition of serving wonderful burgers in a hip, unusually modern atmosphere for Salzburg restaurants, has remained.
 Whether outside or inside, you can have a really good dinner here!

-Good to know to rediscover Gay Salzburg
+Good to know for queer travelers to rediscover Gay Salzburg

 Our favorite airline KLM connects Amsterdam and Salzburg not directly, unfortunately.
 But since it is just a 2,5-hour ride by train from Munich in Germany, we can recommend this connection.
 Especially, it gives you the chance to travel through stunning Bavarian nature on your way into the Austrian Alps.
 But don’t forget about alternative options for a trip to Salzburg, either way by train, by bus, or conveniently by car.
 Salzburg has no underground system but instead, a convenient bus and tram network connecting everything in and around the city center.
-We are sure that we will publish more articles about Salzburg in the future.
+We are certain that we will publish more articles about Salzburg in the future.
 There is so much to explore – We cannot wait to be back!

 Please consider our information as suggestions with no guarantee that it still will be like that when you are traveling there.
 Though we did our research and all our opinions written in all our Salzburg blog articles and our Gay Salzburg Travel Guide are honest, authentic, and true.